erickhun/blog/content/posts/explaining-blockchains-to-developer.md

 *   **To make blockchain size smaller**:  [Mina Protocol](https://minaprotocol.com/tech) uses zk SNARK to make their blockchain really light (22kb).

-### Conclusion:
+### Conclusion

 Blockchain are giant databases that store a ledger with all transactions of its users.
-It  sometimes stores code that can be executed .
-The decentralization and consensus algorithm built into them make them almost impossible to be compromised by “bad actors”.
-It looks like today lot of people believe in the idea that blockchain could be the system that could replace today’s financial system.
-From simple exchange of money, to loan, or even information sharing.
+It  sometimes stores code that can be executed.
+The decentralization and consensus algorithm built into them make them _almost_ impossible to be compromised by “bad actors”.
+With today’s blockchains valuation ($1.39Trillion!)
+It feels like the world is somehow betting that blockchain could be tomorrow's new way to exchange money and share information.

 <!-- Want to explore more?